orvi-tmp/learning-c-with-pebble/chapter08.md

     int *ptri = &distance;
     printf("%u\n", ptri);

-The variable `ptri` is assigned the address of the variable `miles` as its value.
-The value of `miles` is not changed.
+The variable `ptri` is assigned the address of the variable `distance` as its value.
+The value of `distance` is not changed.

 Now if we were to print the value of `ptri`, we would get a large number that really makes no sense *to us*, but makes sense to the computer runtime system.
 The `printf` function call above might print this as its value: